Have A New Medical Device? Where & How To Register?

 Different regions classify medical devices differently according to the potential risk.
 Australia, Europe, Japan, and the USA follow the class I to class IV scheme.
 Singapore, Malaysia, and Myanmar follow the A-D scheme.
 Below mentioned tables show a general classification that may provide a brief idea regarding the potential risk and examples for each category.

-Classification of medical devices in Australia, Europe, Japan, and USA
+Classification of medical devices in Australia, Europe, Japan, and the USA

 Class | Risk | Examples |